Updated: Dec 27, 2022

-Jack and Mary Savit bought the property in 1986 – it was then a run-down derelict and it was unsure if a developer would make more homes of it or it would become part of the Wawa Gas / Convenience chain.
+Jack Savit (son of Jack Savitsky) and his wife Mary Savit bought the vacant 5acre property with Farm House and Barn in 1986 – it was then a run-down derelict and it was unsure if a developer would make more homes of it or it would become part of a Gas / Convenience chain.

 It needed serious renovation after its years of neglect and vandalism.
-Mary was an Art Teacher and Jack was a self-taught American Folk Artist who has become increasingly renowned, with examples of his work in collections and museums around the nation.
-Jack was born and bred in the Pennsylvania Coal Fields of Coaldale and after years of service and contracting black lung, he pursued his love or art – albeit with alternative media as fumes from oil paints would aggravate his condition.
-He seemed to draw or pastel a scene daily – with everyday sights as the subject in a style of his own.
+Mary was an Art Teacher and Jack was a newspaper writer and publisher.
+Jack's father Jack Savitsky was a self-taught American Folk Artist who has become increasingly renowned, with examples of his work in collections and museums around the nation.
+Jack Savitsy was born and bred in the Pennsylvania Coal Fields of Coaldale and after years of service and contracting black lung, he pursued his love or art – albeit with alternative media as fumes from oil paints would aggravate his condition.
+He seemed to pencil draw or pastel a scene daily – with everyday sights as the subject in a style of his own.
 He would take anything and sketch and color and scene onto it – cracker containers, bits of old corrugated card, and infamously: steel pub trays.
-By the time the house was finished its renovation, it was soon full of art and became “Camelot the Jack Savit Gallery”.
+By the time the house was finished its renovation, it was soon full of art and became “Camelot the Jack Savit Gallery” for his fathers works.
 It was almost entirely painted white inside – except for the varnished wooden floors, this was to better display the art.
 The door to the dining room had a sign over the top indicating is was the entrance to the “gallery” it seems all the downstairs rooms were part of the display of art and furniture at least two rooms upstairs were also.
 On the electrical panel there are circuits marked “print room” and “art room” as they both still produced work and studied with the time they still had (Jack 1910 to 1991).

-I bought the house from his step daughter in 2015 after Mary Lou's passing, I've been patching the house and property history together ever since.
+I bought the house from the daughter of after Mary Lou's in 2015, I've been patching the house and property history together ever since.

 The local historical society provided this photo of a framed photo dating from around 1905 - I tried to retake the same image (as close as I could get) in 2016.